Erecting a memorial

 Other headstones will be tested in the surrounding area and made safe for the duration the grave is open.
 This could result in the headstone being laid down on the ground.

 Other periodic checks are made on headstones to ensure they are safe.
-This is in accordance with our rules and regulations.

 We will also carry out memorial safety checks to ensure all memorials within the cemetery are safe.